StackExchange/dnscontrol/documentation/preview-push.md

 `--report name` -- (`push` only!)
 Generate a machine-parseable report of performed corrections in the file named `name`.
 If no name is specified, no report is generated.

+## Experimental

+The `ppreview`/`ppush` subcommands are a preview of a future feature where zone data is gathered concurrently.

+`--cmode value` -- Specifies which providers should be run concurrently:

+* `default` -- Providers are run sequentially or concurrently depending on whether the provider is marked as having been tested to run concurrently.
+* `none` -- All providers are run sequentially.
+This is the safest mode.
+It can be used if a concurrency bug is discovered.
+* `all` -- This is unsafe.
+It runs all providers concurrently, even the ones that have not be validated to run concurrently.
+It is generally only used for demonstrating bugs.